selfup/hyperapp-one/README.md

 *If you are not using JSX please use `npm run hyper-build` instead of `npm run build`*

+The repo contains JSX for the `counter.js` view.
+Here is a gist of the same view in a: [template tag literal](https://gist.github.com/selfup/bbf5c07bbac447e36f7e86f73d29754a)

-This will transform template tag literals into `h()` calls for maximum performance!
+This will transform `template tag literals` into raw `h`!

 ***